Abdelrahman-Sweiti/data-structures-and-algorithms/CodeChallenge06/README.md

 # Time took me to do it :
 near 2 days , was having some IRL issues and some tech issues where it affected on me submitting

+# Additional comments , i have 3 failed tests i tried to fix but i gave up